 If the boundary is breached, the second layer secures the warehouse structure itself.
 This typically includes:

 This layer confirms whether an attempted intrusion is escalating into physical access.
-When triggered in combination with outer-layer alerts, the system can intensify its response.
+When triggered alongside outer-layer alerts, the system can intensify its response.
 For example, extending siren duration, increasing strobe frequency, or triggering internal announcements.

 Automation logic can also link this stage to CCTV systems, ensuring cameras focus on affected zones and recording begins immediately.
 By reinforcing perimeter logic at the building envelope, you significantly reduce the likelihood of undetected forced entry.